 Restrooms are some of the most-traveled areas and can contain several transferable germs, which is why their cleanliness is critical.
 With the potential spread of COVID-19 and the upcoming flu season approaching, restroom cleanliness is more important than ever.

-Since there is the combination of heavy traffic and the potential for the spread of dangerous germs, emphasis should always be on maintaining acceptable levels of cleanliness in these spaces while using safe cleaning methods.
+Since there is a combination of heavy traffic and the potential for the spread of dangerous germs, emphasis should always be on maintaining acceptable levels of cleanliness in these spaces while using safe cleaning methods.

 Flagship has put together the top tips directly from expert sanitation professionals.
-Here are 4 things custodians who clean for some of the biggest facilities in the country focus on to make sure their commercial facilities’ restrooms are clean, disinfected and safe for employees and visitors.
+Here are 4 things custodians who clean for some of the biggest facilities in the country focus on to make sure their commercial facilities’ restrooms are clean, disinfected, and safe for employees and visitors.

-For example, a facility’s technician uses red for toilets; green for dusting; blue for windows and glass; and yellow for counters, sinks, and other surfaces.
+For example, a facility’s technician uses red for toilets; green for dusting; blue for windows and glass; and yellow for counters, sinks, and other hard surfaces.

 Having a color-coded system for your cleaning tools ensures that you are not spreading contaminants or mixing cleaning substances that could become a dangerous concoction.

 It is important to take steps to protect yourself during the cleaning process.
 That’s one thing many people don’t think about.

 You don’t want germs like E. coli, streptococcus, or salmonella directly on your hands or under your nails.

 Make sure to wear secure gloves and clothing to protect hands and skin from solutions and the germs you’re eradicating.